swiftlang/swift-foundation/Proposals/0017-expanded-calendar-support.md

 var components = DateComponents()
 ```

 **Second**, the comparison for calendar dates will account for this field.
-Two dates differs if they don't have the same value for isAdhikaDay
+Two dates differs if they don't have the same value for isRepeatedDay

 For example, the clients may currently use following check